-BCRF is the highest-rated breast cancer organization in the U.S., with an A+ rating from Charity Watch and a four-star rating from Charity Navigator.
+BCRF is the highest-rated breast cancer organization in the U.S., with an A+ rating from Charity Watch.

 When Laura Lassman learned that a friend and fellow golfer had been diagnosed with breast cancer, she decided to take action.
 To show her support as her friend underwent treatment, Laura organized a golf tournament fundraiser at Alpine Country Club in New Jersey to raise money for breast cancer research.
 What was intended to be a one-time event turned into an annual fundraiser at the club.
 Laura did not stop there.
 After seeing powerful potential in how the community rallied to support breast cancer research, she was energized by everyone’s eagerness to help.

 Laura founded Play for P.I.N.K.
 (PFP) in 1990 and encouraged friends and supporters to hold similar golf tournaments at neighboring clubs.
 By 1995, six local country clubs were hosting PFP events, with all money being donated to Memorial Sloan Kettering (MSK) Cancer Center.
 However, donating funds to a large medical center, such as MSK, made it difficult to ensure that PFP’s contribution would be channeled directly to support research.
 So Laura began to search for a larger charity with a similar cause that PFP could thrive under.